- Global Impact Investing Network

 • Experience with international donor community a plus.

-This position will be based in their New York City office with significant remote work flexibility offered through the GIIN’s hybrid in-person/remote work model.
+Location: This position will be based in our New York City office with significant remote work flexibility offered through the GIIN’s hybrid in-person/remote work model.